Juan Soto trade: Juan Soto

 Juan Soto signed with the Washington Nationals as an international free agent in July 2015, receiving a $1.5 million signing bonus.
 He made his professional debut in 2016 with the Gulf Coast League Nationals, where he was named the league's most valuable player after hitting .368 with five home runs and 32 runs batted in (RBIs).
 He was promoted to the Auburn Doubledays later that season, finishing the year with a .368 batting average.
 In 2017, Soto played for the Hagerstown Suns in the Class A South Atlantic League, but an ankle injury limited his season.
 Despite this, he was ranked the Nationals' second-best prospect and the 42nd-best among all prospects.
 Soto had two rehabilitation stints in the Gulf Coast League but was ultimately shut down for the season due to a hamstring injury.
 Soto entered 2018 as one of the minor leagues' top prospects.
 He started the season with the Hagerstown Suns, hitting .373 in 16 games with five home runs and 24 RBIs, before earning promotions to the Potomac Nationals in Class A-Advanced and later the Harrisburg Senators in Class AA.
 On May 20, 2018, the Nationals called him up to the major leagues after an injury to Howie Kendrick.

 Soto debuted with the Washington Nationals on May 20, 2018, and quickly established himself as one of MLB's brightest stars, batting .292/.406/.517 with 22 home runs and 70 RBIs as a rookie.
-He earned an All-Star selection, finished second in NL Rookie of the Year voting, and played a key role in the Nationals' World Series victory, hitting .333 in the postseason.
+He earned an All-Star selection and finished second in NL Rookie of the Year voting.
 In 2019, Soto improved further, posting a .282/.401/.548 line with 34 home runs, 110 RBIs, and 108 runs scored.
 He earned a Silver Slugger award, finished 11th in MVP voting, and played a crucial role in the Nationals’ World Series victory, where he hit .333/.438/.741 in the postseason.
 His postseason performance included 5 home runs in the World Series.
 In 2020, Soto had a standout season, winning his first Silver Slugger with a .351/.495/.695 line, 13 home runs, and 37 RBIs in a shortened season.
 His 1.190 OPS was the highest in MLB, and he finished second in NL MVP voting.
 His walk percentage led the league, reinforcing his status as one of the most disciplined hitters in the game.